gotsysdba/oci-liquibase-jenkins/README.md

 In order for Jenkins to use the private key, saved above, convert it:
 `openssl pkcs8 -topk8 -inform PEM -outform PEM -in <key-in-your-downloads-folder.pem> -out converted-github-app.pem -nocrypt`

+If `openssl` is not installed on your local machine, you can use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) to convert.

+1. Open Cloud Shell from the OCI Console
+2. Either drag and drop the file from your local machine into the Cloud Shell window, or use the "Upload" button from the Cloud Shell hamburger menu.
+3. Run the above `openssl` command in the Cloud Shell

 ### Add Jenkins Credential

 Login to Jenkins using the admin username and go to `Manage Jenkins > Manage Credentials`:

 1. Under "Stores scoped to Jenkins", click "Jenkins"
 2. Click "Global credentials (unrestricted)"
-3. Click "Add Credentials"
+3. Click "Add Credentials" in the Left Hand Navigation bar
     - **Kind:**   GitHub App
     - **ID:**     GitHubAppDemo
     - **App ID:** < App ID > (Recorded above)
     - **Key:**    < Contents of converted-github-app.pem created above >

-Test Connection is successful.
+4. Click "Test Connection" which should be successful.
+5. Click "OK"

 ### Add Database Credential

-Login to Jenkins using the admin username and go to `Manage Jenkins > Manage Credentials`:
+From the Jenkins Dashboard go to `Manage Jenkins > Manage Credentials`:

 1. Under "Stores scoped to Jenkins", click "Jenkins"
 2. Click "Global credentials (unrestricted)"
-3. Click "Add Credentials"
+3. Click "Add Credentials" in the Left Hand Navigation bar
     - **Kind:**     Username with password
     - **Username:** ADMIN
     - **Password:** `<Password for ADB Admin Account>`
     - **ID:**       JENKINSDB_ADMIN
+4. Click "OK"

 ### Add an Multibranch Pipeline